klequis/klequis.net/src/pages/add-typescript-to-cra/index.md

 spoiler: I didn't find the doc to tell the whole story and I wanted to go beyond the basic implementation to something more like my non-TypeScript starter template.
 ---

-This is my first full post with the new blog platform and things need some help.

 After following the [directions for adding TypeScript to Create React App](https://reactjs.org/docs/static-type-checking.html#adding-typescript-to-a-project) there seemed room for improvement.
-I got some initial errors.
-I also wanted to add some things that I'm used to using when working on non-TypeScript projects.
+I got some initial errors and I also wanted to add some things that I'm used to using when working on non-TypeScript projects.
 The below is notes on my journey, somewhat organized like a tutorial, but not fully vetted as such yet (today 12-Mar-19).

 > It seems odd that Create React App puts dev dependencies in 'depenencies' and not 'devDependencies' in package.json.
-For an explanation see [comment by gaearon](https://github.com/facebook/create-react-app/issues/1764#issuecomment-285082921)
+For an explanation see [comment by gaearon](https://github.com/facebook/create-react-app/issues/1764#issuecomment-285082921).

 Not sure if I did something wrong but I got over 30 warnings when using Yarn to add TypeScript and related type definitions my project.
 Most worrisome of them was a message about packages being removed because they were not installed by me.
 Since I generally use [npm]() anyway, I switched to npm and got no warnings.
 - This same error happens if you use npm immediately following npx create-react-app --typescript.
 To get around this, delete both /node_modules and yarn.lock before running any npm commands.